-e.
-In the administration of the office, the head shall recognize the individual responsibility of other members of the department for the discharge of the duties committed to them by their appointments and shall allow proper scope to the ability and initiative of all members of the department.

-f.
-In each department organized with a head, there shall be an advisory committee elected annually by and from the faculty of the department by secret written ballot.
+- e.
+In the administration of the office, the head shall recognize the individual responsibility of other members of the department for the discharge of the duties committed to them by their appointments and shall allow proper scope to the ability and initiative of all members of the department. - elected annually by and from the faculty of the department by secret written ballot.
 The department faculty may choose to elect members of the advisory committee for staggered two- or three-year terms.
 In a department which has a faculty of not more than five members, the advisory committee shall consist of the entire faculty.
 In all other cases, the size of the advisory committee shall be determined by the faculty of the department.
 The functions of the committee shall be to provide for the orderly voicing of suggestions for the good of the department, to recommend procedures and committees that will encourage faculty participation in formulating policy, and to perform such other tasks as may be assigned to it.
 Any faculty member shall be entitled to a conference with the committee or with any member of it on any matter properly within the purview of the committee.
 If the advisory committee is in session to evaluate the head's performance, the head shall not be a member and the committee shall be chaired by a committee member elected by the committee for that purpose.